Turner syndrome

-Turner syndrome (TS), also known as 45,X, or 45,X0, is a genetic disorder in which a female is partially or completely missing an X chromosome.
-Signs and symptoms vary among those affected.
-Often, a short and webbed neck, low-set ears, low hairline at the back of the neck, short stature, and swollen hands and feet are seen at birth.
-Typically, those affected do not develop menstrual periods, or breasts without hormone treatment and are unable to have children without reproductive technology.
-Heart defects, diabetes, and low thyroid hormone occur in the disorder more frequently than average.
-Most people with Turner syndrome have normal intelligence; however, many have problems with spatial visualization that may be needed in order to learn mathematics.
-Vision and hearing problems also occur more often than average.
+Turner syndrome (TS), commonly known as 45,X, or 45,X0, is a chromosomal disorder in which cells of females have only one X chromosome instead of two, or are partially missing an X chromosome (sex chromosome monosomy) leading to the complete or partial deletion of the pseudoautosomal regions (PAR1, PAR2) in the affected X chromosome.
+Humans typically have two sex chromosomes, XX for females or XY for males.
+The chromosomal abnormality is often present in just some cells, in which case it is known as Turner syndrome with mosaicism.
+45,X0 with mosaicism can occur in males or females, but Turner syndrome without mosaicism only occurs in females.
+Signs and symptoms vary among those affected but often include additional skin folds on the neck, arched palate, low-set ears, low hairline at the nape of the neck, short stature, and lymphedema of the hands and feet.
+Those affected do not normally develop menstrual periods or mammary glands without hormone treatment and are unable to reproduce without assistive reproductive technology.
+Small chin (micrognathia), loose folds of skin on the neck, slanted eyelids and prominent ears are found in Turner syndrome, though not all will show it.
+Heart defects, Type II diabetes, and hypothyroidism occur in the disorder more frequently than average.
+Most people with Turner syndrome have normal intelligence; however, some have problems with spatial visualization that can hinder learning mathematics.
+Ptosis (droopy eyelids) and conductive hearing loss also occur more often than average.